dsternlicht/RESTool/README.md

 Define the field labels and optional help texts in the language files under the namespace of the page.
 Use the `id` of the page as defined in the configuration file.
-Then define the translations under the `fields` property with the field `name` as the key.
+Then define the translations under the `fields` property with the field path as the key.

+**Important**: The field key in translations should match the **full path** of the field, including any `dataPath`.
+If a field has `dataPath: "config.auth"` and `name: "password"`, use `"config.auth.password"` as the translation key.
+This allows you to have different translations for fields with the same name but different data paths.

 For example, for the "Characters" page:
 You can translate the:
 - field labels